rzr/qa-reports/README.md

 *   `config/config.yml`: General application configuration
     * Application configuration is aimed for enabling customization while keeping your fork compatible with the upstream version.
-*   `config/external.service.yml`: External services integration configuration
+*   `config/external.services.yml`: External services integration configuration
-    * QA Reports can show bug information from Bugzilla.
-Bugzilla server settings are defined in this file.
+    * QA Reports can showinformation from Bugzilla and Gerrit, and create links to other services.
+Settings are defined in this file.
 See [wiki](https://github.com/leonidas/qa-reports/wiki/External-Services) for more information.
 *   `config/deploy.rb` and `config/deploy/production.rb`: Deployment settings
 *   `config/environments/production.rb`: Environment specific configuration, e.g. email settings